 Tommy's lips twitched.
 So he'd been caught out.
 He replied, "Conner, don't call me 'dude'.
 As for not doing anything, you three are the only ones who managed to get detention on the first day of school.
 The last people I knew who did that were the school bullies at my old high school."

 He broke into a grin as he remembered Bulk and Skull.
 He'd last seen them before the Serpenterra mission, and they had been in more than a little awe at seeing him decked out in a suit, staying at a five-star hotel, and working with the brilliant Anton Mercer.
 Noting the teens' curious expressions, he explained, "Bulk and Skull spent most of their time sitting in detention, harassing other students, and getting food all over themselves."

 "Getting food all over themselves?"
 Ethan asked.

-"Yeah, I can't tell you the number of times they've fallen headfirst into a trashcan.
+"Yeah, I can't tell you the number of times they fell headfirst into a trashcan.
 At some point, they got into their heads that women liked men in uniform and joined the Junior Police Force."

 "Wow," Kira said, "Well, we're not like that.
 I'm just here because Principal Randall said I needed 'written permission to perform on school grounds'."

 Tommy glanced back at her via the rearview mirror.
 "Huh.
 That's odd.
-I'd figure she'd let it slide, since kids who play an instrument are fifty percent more likely to get into a good college."
+I'd figure she'd let it slide; kids who play an instrument are a lot more likely to get into a good college."